sirameshg/SMBMS/README.md

 In order to run this program:

 1. build the database.
 Use smbms.sql file to build it.
-Make sure your MySQL is on (my version is 8.0.23).
-Then connect to it.
+Make sure your MySQL driver is on (my version is 8.0.23).
 2. Connect it to Tomcat (my version is 9.0.44) so program is able to run Servlet.

 Start Time: 4/4/2021 02:49